CMPUT301F18T06/ManTracker/CONTRIBUTING.md

 2. Update the README.md with details of changes to the interface and any relavent file/code changes.

-3. If from Prototype to Master, increase the version numbers in all files to the version this Pull Request represents.
+3. If from master to stable, increase the version numbers in all files to the version this Pull Request represents.

 4. Avoid pull requests that address multiple features or issues.